 "Sanctions in themselves are not an objective," Federica Mogherini (right in photo) said on Monday.

-The European Union has fallen short of a united stance on Ukraine, initially targeting individuals after Russia's annexation of Crimea in March, and then broadening penalties to target the country's overall economy after the shooting down of Malaysia Airlines flight MH17 over eastern Ukraine in July,
+The European Union has fallen short of a united stance on Ukraine, initially targeting individuals after Russia's annexation of Crimea in March, and then broadening penalties to target the country's overall economy after the shooting down of Malaysia Airlines flight MH17 over eastern Ukraine in July, allegedly by separatists.

 Officials in Kyiv had urged the European Union to go even further on Monday, with Foreign Minister Pavlo Klimkin (left in photo) calling for a "clear message" to Russia with "robust" sanctions if the country continued to destabilize Ukraine.